lexeii/polyphone-doc-rst/docs/en/tutorials/how-to-prepare-a-sample.rst

 Listening to the result
 ^^^^^^^^^^^^^^^^^^^^^^^

-When the loop is configured, press “:guilabel:`play`” on the player with the loop enabled to check the result.
+When the loop is configured, press :guilabel:`play` on the player with the loop enabled to check the result.

 .. figure:: images/loop-sample-3.png